Last Updated on October 7, 2022 by Wandering our World

 For such a small nation, Bermuda packs a punch in terms of natural attractions.
 When you need a break from sunbathing and swimming, then make your way to Walsingham Nature Reserve.
 Here you can explore the magnificent Crystal Caves that are 120 foot below the ground – one of dozens of caves on the island.

 One of the best beaches on the island is Seven Mile Beach at the town of Negril.
-This is a popular spot, but this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
+This is a popular spot, and this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
 Expect clear blue water, great snorkeling, and one of the best sunsets in the region.

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.
 In fact beautiful beaches like this are one of the reasons Jamaica made our list of the best Caribbean islands for couples!